 The female Anopheles mosquito is the one that spreads these diseases and they are massive reproducers as well, laying up to 100 eggs every third night after mating once.
 They lay around 3-4 sets of eggs before dying and those are a lot of new mosquito babies.
 Surely, we must know how to get rid of mosquitoes then.

 While it’s difficult to handle the problem of mosquitoes outdoors, we sure can do a lot to prevent this issue within the confines of our own homes, right?
-Here, we’ve put together a small checklist of 7 simple things to do in order to considerably reduce the number of mosquitoes in our homes, including the use of natural mosquito repellents.
+Here, we’ve put together a small checklist of 7 simple things to do in order to considerably reduce the number of mosquitoes or for mosquito prevention at home, including the use of natural mosquito repellents.
 Take a look:

 1) Get rid of unwanted water